Health Information and Tools > Patient Care Handouts > Thumb-Sucking in Children: Care Instructions

 How can you care for your child at home?

-Home treatment to help a child stop sucking his or her thumb usually is not tried until age 4.
+Home treatment to help a child stop sucking their thumb usually is not tried until age 4.
 Even then, most doctors recommend treatment only if the thumb-sucking is frequent or intense.
 Below are some steps you can take when your child is around age 4, and some stronger measures for when your child can take a more active role in quitting.

 Early steps